 Earnings premiums by qualification level

-How much people earn as a result of their investment in a tertiary education is an important indicator because the real value of tertiary education lies in the extent to which it helps people achieve satisfying lives and productive careers.
+How much people earn as a result of their investment in a tertiary education is an important indicator.
+This is because the real value of tertiary education contributes to people achieving satisfying lives and productive careers.

 Gaining a tertiary education costs a lot, financially and in time.
 People need to be satisfied that the investment in study is likely to have long-term benefits.

-The government is also concerned with how much people earn as it makes a very large investment in tertiary education each year – funding tertiary education providers, providing subsidised student loans and granting student allowances.
-A major purpose of the government's investment is to help improve the New Zealand economy and society by raising the level of skill in the population – which helps make our society more productive, contributes to the creation of wealth and leads to better social outcomes.
+The government is also concerned with how much people earn as it makes a large investment in tertiary education each year.
+It funds tertiary education providers, provides subsidised student loans and grants allowances to students.
+The aim of government’s investment is to help improve the New Zealand economy and society by raising the level of skill in the population.
+This helps make our society more productive, contributes to the creation of wealth and leads to better social outcomes.

 Median hourly, or weekly, earnings of New Zealanders by qualification level.